top of page

 Being positive all the time just isn’t realistic or sustainable.
 Sometimes life beats you down, and guilt and shame play a vital role in putting you in touch with your innermost self when you need it most.

-Guilt and shame prevent us from taking those leaps of faith, being brave, and—ultimately—being vulnerable.
+Guilt and shame can prevent you from taking those leaps of faith, being brave, and—ultimately—being vulnerable.
 But when you cast guilt and shame aside and immerse yourself in vulnerability, incredible growth happens.

-Contrary to popular opinion, being vulnerable is fantastic.
-It gives you the courage to either accept what you can't control or lean into what you can to create transformative change in your life.
+Contrary to popular opinion, vulnerability can be fantastic.
+You might have the courage to accept what you can't control or lean into what you can to create transformative change in your life.
 Vulnerability is a necessary, yet wholly undervalued part of a full human life.

 The cultural implications

 I need to talk about another side of guilt and shame.
-Not the side that comes from bad decisions or past traumas, but the part of guilt and shame that’s culturally and religiously normalized for millions of people.
+Not the side that comes from bad decisions or past traumas, but the part of guilt and shame that’s culturally and religiously normalized for millions.

-For many of us, guilt and shame are so ingrained that they’re almost normal.
-Because so often, our cultural or religious upbringings take us to a place of guilt and shame without even recognizing it.
+Guilt and shame can be so ingrained they’re almost normal.
+So often, cultural or religious upbringings take you to a place of guilt and shame without even recognizing it.

 But now I know better.